How Can We Help?

 Electronic devices experience vibrations and shocks during transportation and in operation.
 Temperature and vibration are the two most influential factors that determine whether a product arrives in working condition.

 In order to test the durability and reliability of electronic and mechanical devices in transit, our IMV EM2605/SA7M-VST1200/600 electrodynamic vibration test system replicates swept sine & random vibrations as well as life-like shocks to see if such products are up to industry and consumer specific standards.
 To make a query or to get in contact with us, Click Here.

 The Fusion Project

-Composite Testing Laboratory (CTL) is a wholly owned subsidiary owned by ÉireComposites Teo in Inverin Galway.
-CTL was established as an accredited testing laboratory for advanced composite materials and is the only independent test laboratory within the EU specialising in composite materials testing, providing mechanical, environmental and physical testing as well as world class static, fatigue and impact testing.
+CTL is a wholly owned subsidiary owned by ÉireComposites Teo in Inverin Galway.
+CTL was established as an accredited testing laboratory for advanced composite materials and is the only independent test within in EU specialising in compost materials testing providing mechanical, environmental and physical testing as well as world class static, fatigue and impact testing.

 CTL offer customers a fast, flexible and cost competitive service which includes testing in the aerospace, renewable energy, automotive, medical device and space sectors.
 CTL is ISO 17025 and NADCAP approved testing laboratory.

 CTL Composites offer a wide range of testing including static, fatigue, environmental, physical, thermal and microsection testing.
 CTL have the necessary skills and capabilities to carry out testing for all types of test programmes including: